andrewmcdan/arduino-compile-sketches/README.md

 ## This is my fork of Arduino's compile sketches action.

 I mostly just wanted to experiment with GitHub actions, but also I wanted to make some customizations to this one.
 The main thing I changed was making it compatible with Teensy's memory usage report.
+It also makes the .hex file that results from compilation available to download in an artifact file.

 Below this point, this is just a copy of the original ReadMe.